 - A fractured cusp: This occurs in your molars when one of the part cracks.
 Sometimes it might even break off completely, leaving a large hole in your tooth.

 Teeth aren’t like bones, they won’t heal if you just wait.
 Once a tooth has been fractured or damaged in any way, you must see a dentist in order to prevent further damage from occurring.

 One of the most obvious of cracked tooth symptoms is to actually see or feel a crack, but there are many other things to look for.
 Sometimes the crack will be very fine but will still go deep into the root of the tooth.

 If you have tooth pain and you’ve already went to your dentist without any luck finding the problem, you might have cracked tooth syndrome.
 This is a condition that occurs when the crack that’s causing the pain is perhaps even microscopically small, but has gone deeper than the hard, outer layer of your tooth.

 Usually a cracked tooth will cause you to have erratic pain when you’re chewing, especially when you release your bite.
 Other than that, a crack that’s really small could lead to an infection of the pulp inside your tooth.
 If that’s the case, you might even feel a pain that throbs in intensity.

-But preventing tooth damage is always better than treating it.
+In short, preventing tooth damage is always better than treating it.
 Even if you do have a cracked tooth, be sure to take the necessary precautions to protect your other teeth from cracking as well.
-You should always wear a mouth guard while playing contact sports and avoid grinding of clenching your teeth.
+You should always wear a mouth guard while playing contact sports and avoid grinding or clenching your teeth.
 If you find that you grind your teeth while sleeping, you should consider getting a mouth guard to use while you sleep as well.
-Avoid biting into hard foods like sugar candies (lollipops are an example).
-And lastly, always brush your teeth at least twice daily to keep them healthy and prevent further complications
+Avoid biting into hard foods like sugar candies (lollipops, for example).
+And lastly, always brush your teeth at least twice daily to keep them healthy and prevent further complications.